-If you are have completed Year 12 within the last two years at an interstate highschool, you must have completed an Australian Year 12 Certificate with an ATAR at least equivalent to the minumum ATAR of the course you are applying for, as well as meet other admission criteria.
+If you are have completed Year 12 within the last two years at an interstate high school, you must have completed an Australian Year 12 Certificate with an ATAR at least equivalent to the minimum ATAR of the course you are applying for, as well as meet other admission criteria.

 If you don’t have a high enough ATAR for the course you are applying for, there may be other admission options you can consider.